 \begin{itemize}

-\item No significant variability on timescales of days is observed in either of the two sources during both the NuSTAR and XMM-Newton observation periods.
-Despite the NuSTAR and XMM-Newton observations were not conducted synchronously for both sources, the derived fluxes within the overlapping energy range (3--10 keV) of the two satellites are consistent within their uncertainties, and the spectral parameters also show agreement.
+\item No significant variability on timescales of days is observed in either of the two sources during the \textit{NuSTAR} and \textit{XMM-Newton} observation periods.
+Despite the \textit{NuSTAR} and \textit{XMM-Newton} observations not being conducted synchronously for both sources, the derived fluxes within the overlapping energy range (3--10 keV) of the two satellites are consistent within their uncertainties; the spectral parameters also agree.

 \item The broadband 0.5--30 keV spectrum of NGC 315 is composed of three components: thermal emission from diffuse gas, a cutoff PL, and an emission line.
-The derived cutoff energy $E_{\mathrm{cut}}=18.45^{+8.00}_{-4.51}$ keV represents the lowest cutoff energy ever observed in LLAGNs.
-The energy of the emission line is measured to be $E_{\mathrm{gaussian}}=6.34\pm0.09$ keV, corresponding to the neutral Fe K$\alpha$ line.
+The derived cutoff energy $18.45^{+8.00}_{-4.51}$ keV is the lowest ever observed in a LLAGN.
+The energy of the emission line ($E_{\mathrm{gaussian}}$) is measured to be $6.34\pm0.09$ keV, which corresponds to the neutral Fe K$\alpha$ line.